dj505/Pad-Light-Kit/README.md

 5. Fire it up and give it a test!
     * If something doesn't work, move onto the troubleshooting section.

+# Jumper Options
+These jumpers are currently unused.
+Please feel free to reach out and suggest features!

 # Troubleshooting
 This list will be expanded as potential issues crop up.
 * **No lights or pattern on the LED grid**